evkx/evkx.github.io/content/models/porsche/taycan/Taycan_Turbo_S_Sport_Turismo/_index.md

 ## User interface and control

 The Porsche Taycan Turbo S Sport Turismo has multiple integrated screens.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and in the center console, there is one [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) at the top of the center console and one [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) in the bottom of center console.
 For the passenger, there is an optional [infotainment screen](../../../../technology/userinterface/screens/#front-passenger-screen).

+Key screen details:

-The touch screen behind the steering wheel integrated into the dashboard is 16.8 inches large.
-The touch screen at the top of the center console is 10.9 inches large.
-The touch screen at the bottom of the center console is 8.4 inches large.
-The touch screen in front of the passenger in the dashboard is 10.9 inches large.
+- The touch screen behind the steering wheel integrated into the dashboard is 16.8 inches large
+- The touch screen at the top of the center console is 10.9 inches large
+- The touch screen at the bottom of the center console is 8.4 inches large
+- The touch screen in front of the passenger in the dashboard is 10.9 inches large

 A head-up display is an optional system that presents speed and other important driver information in front of the driver on the windshield.